TakahikoKawasaki/nv-i18n/README.md

 | Venezuela, Bolivarian Republic of | Venezuela |
 | Kosovo, Republic of | Kosovo |

+There is one difference in the build: nv-i18n-safe requires Java 7+ (as opposed to 1.5+)

 The fork is maintained at https://github.com/stickfigure/nv-i18n-safe

 Overview